kfehlhauer/blg/content/about/index.md

 --------
 I specialize in leading large-scale data engineering initiatives and driving enterprise-wide data architecture transformations.
 My efforts have enabled scalable multi-petabyte platforms that support artificial intelligence applications and data-driven decision-making across global operations.
 I am passionate about enabling AI usage within the teams I manage to accelerate the delivery of solutions.

-My expertise includes designing and deploying robust data platforms using technologies like Databricks Spark, Kubernetes, and Delta Lake, while advancing cost-efficient solutions such as Rust-based query engines.
+My expertise includes designing and deploying robust data platforms using technologies such as Databricks Spark, Kubernetes, and Delta Lake, while advancing cost-efficient solutions, including Rust-based query engines.
 Committed to fostering innovation, I build global teams that deliver and empower analytics at scale.

-I constantly look to increase my skillset.
+I continually strive to expand my skill set.
 Currently, I am experimenting with Rust on the Solana blockchain and building WASM-powered sites using Dioxus.

 Experience
 --------------
 2/2022 - Present
 ### Chief Data Architect
 #### Stellantis: Remote
-Spearheaded deparment-wide data architecture transformation at Stellantis, delivering scalable multi-petabyte platforms that enable AI initiatives and data-driven decision making across global operations.
+Spearheaded department-wide data architecture transformation at Stellantis, delivering scalable multi-petabyte platforms that enable AI initiatives and data-driven decision making across global operations.

 - Built and led a global data engineering organization spanning multiple continents, establishing DevOps practices that reduced system delivery time by 40%
 - Architected and deployed a multi-petabyte data platform using Databricks Spark, Kubernetes, and Delta Lake, supporting 500+ employees with enterprise-scale analytics